lhohan/claude-code-plugins/jujutsu-vcs/docs/decisions/01-use-hooks-over-skills-for-jujutsu-vcs.md

 **Why hooks over skills?**

 LLMs work with context, not memory.
 When reliability matters (critical operations like VCS), the context must be present from the session start, not discovered mid-task.
 Hooks provide this guarantee.
 Skills work better for optional, decision-based capabilities, not for persistent constraints.

+Additionally, Hooks are **proactive** while Skills are **reactive**.
+To overcome the strong training bias towards `git`, we must intervene before the model attempts to solve the problem.

 **Why this beats alternatives?**